Stimulus Check FAQs

 How does the government know if I am eligible for a stimulus check?

 Because income can be determined from your tax return, the IRS is using your last filed taxes to determine if you are eligible for a stimulus payment.
-If you haven’t yet filed your 2019 taxes, the IRS will use your 2018 tax return to determine your stimulus payment.

 Do I need to tell the government where to send my stimulus check?